ddweiqian/Try-Hack-Me-Badge/Cyber Framework/Unified Kill Chain/Note.md

 Understanding the behaviours, objectives and methodologies of a cyber threat is a vital step to establishing a strong cybersecurity defence (known as a cybersecurity posture).

- UKC (Unified Kill Chain) framework is used to help understand how cyber attacks occur.
+ UKC (Unified Kill Chain) framework is used to help understand how cyber attacks occur, the UKC is a modern extension of other frameworks, such as Lockheed Martin's "Cyber Kill Chain" framework.

  # What is a "Kill Chain"